A pinnaplasty is the operation used to reduce the prominence of the ears, moving them closer towards the head.

 Overnight it is important to sleep propped up on pillows to help to reduce any swelling.

 A nurse will see you approximately 1 week after surgery when your bandage and dressings will be removed.
+You should keep the bandage dry until then.

 It is usually possible to return to work after the first week or two although there may be some bruising and swelling for a few weeks.